Financial Aid Consulting and Searches

 What Is a FAFSA?

 FAFSA stands for Free Application for Federal Student Aid.
 It is a form that determines eligibility for federal student loans, Pell Grants, and other financial aid offered by the government.
-The application assesses a student’s household income and other factors to put a monetary value on a student’s financial need.
+The application assesses a student’s household income and other factors to put a monetary value on a student’s financial needs.

 Most colleges require students to complete a FAFSA once a year, even if they are not applying for a Pell Grant or student loan.
 That is because the FAFSA calculates an Expected Family Contribution (EFC).
 An EFC is a score that says approximately how much money the household should contribute to the student’s education.
-Students who score an EFC of 0 are not expected to have any out of pocket expenses, so they are eligible for the maximum value of scholarships and grants.
+Students who score an EFC of 0 are not expected to have any out-of-pocket expenses, so they are eligible for the maximum value of scholarships and grants.
 Schools and award issuers can use this information to approve a student’s application for aid.

 What Is a Pell Grant?

 A Pell Grant is a need-based grant funded by the government.
 It is not a loan and does not have to be paid back after a student graduates.
-Pell Grants are typically given to undergraduate students from low income households.
+Pell Grants are typically given to undergraduate students from low-income households.
 Currently, the maximum Pell Grant available is $5,920 for a full-time student (12 credit hours per semester).
-Part time students are eligible for an amount proportional to the number of hours they are taking.
+Part-time students are eligible for an amount proportional to the number of hours they are taking.
 For instance, a student taking 6 credit hours may be eligible for half of the max Pell Grant.

 Pell Grants can be used to pay for tuition, fees, books and school supplies, but they cannot be used for room and board.
-Students may continue to receive Pell Grants for up to 12 semesters as long as they maintain satisfactory academic progression.
+Students may continue to receive Pell Grants for up to 12 semesters as long as they maintain satisfactory academic progress.

 Difference between FAFSA and Pell Grant